cps-1/docs/docs/core-concepts.md

     - Resource Components are isolated for development within **Workspaces**.

 - **Workspace**
-    - A cloud-based development environment managed on a Kubernetes cluster.
+    - A cloud-based development environment managed on your Kubernetes cluster.
     - Offers enhanced capabilities compared to local development environments.
     - Accessible via a **Visual Studio Code Web IDE** through a browser.
     - Automatically checks out and runs code on launch.